csteach422/csteach422.github.io/weekly_assignment.md

     * examples of mobile apps, sites etc that are similar or might be considered inspirational
     * list any other general resources consulted

-The course Trello group is available at the following URL,
+The course's Trello group is available at the following URL,

 * [COMP388/422 @ LUC](https://trello.com/comp422fall2016luc)